-Sir Frank has twice served as Judge ad hoc on the International Court of Justice, in the Case concerning Certain Property (Liechtenstein v.
-Germany) and currently in the two Appeals Related to the Jurisdiction of the ICAO Council, and was appointed by the Lord Chief Justice as the Legal Member of the Court of Arbitration in the Kishenganga dispute between Pakistan and India under the Indus Waters Treaty.
+Sir Frank has served as an ad hoc Judge in the International Court of Justice: in the Case concerning Certain Property (Liechtenstein v.
+Germany) and recently in the two Appeals Related to the Jurisdiction of the ICAO Council.
+He was appointed by the Lord Chief Justice as the Legal Member of the Court of Arbitration in the Kishenganga dispute between Pakistan and India under the Indus Waters Treaty.
 He successfully represented Cambodia before the International Court in the Case concerning the Temple of Préah Vihear (Interpretation).

-He was appointed by the British Government in 2004 to the list of Arbitrators under the ICSID Convention, and is currently sitting or has recently sat in five ICSID arbitrations as Chairman* and seven as Party-appointed Arbitrator** (both claimant and host State), and in five ICSID annulment proceedings***, as well as in arbitrations under the ICC, PCA, Stockholm Arbitration Institute and LCIA (sole arbitrator), and ad hoc.
+He was appointed by the British Government from 2004-2020 to the list of Arbitrators under the ICSID Convention, and has sat as Chairman* and Party-appointed** arbitrator in many ICSID arbitrations for both the claimant and host State.
+He has also sat in ICSID annulment proceedings***, as well as in arbitrations under the ICC, PCA, Stockholm Arbitration Institute and LCIA (sole arbitrator), and ad hoc rules.

 * The Rompetrol Group N.V. v.
 Romania; Alemanni et al. v.
 Argentine Republic; Global Trading Resource Corp. & others v.
 Ukraine; MOL Hungarian Oil and Gas Company PLC v.
 Republic of Croatia; Victor Pey Casado & President Allende Foundation v.
 Republic of Chile (Resubmission) ** F-W Oil Interests, Inc. v.
 Republic of Trinidad & Tobago; Bayindir Insaat Turizm Ticaret Ve Sanayi A.S. v.
 Islamic Republic of Pakistan; Russell Resources International Limited & others v.
 Democratic Republic of the Congo; Libananco Holdings Co.
 Ltd v.
 Republic of Turkey; Marion Unglaube v.
 Republic of Costa Rica; Reinhard Unglaube v.
 Republic of Costa Rica; Vattenfall AB & others v.
 Federal Republic of Germany *** Consortium R.F.C.C. v.
 Kingdom of Morocco; Empresas Lucchetti v.
 Peru; CECF Transgabonais v.
 Republic of Gabon; Togo Électricité-GDF Suez v.
 Togo; Venezuela Holdings, B.V. et al. v.
 The Bolivarian Republic of Venezuela